 Seth's primary responsibility is to design and facilitate the development of systems to enable the ingestion, storage, analysis, and dissemination of scientific data.
 Seth joined GMRI in January of 2013 as a Front End Developer.
 In this role, he was responsible for designing and implementing intuitive user experiences for the Ocean Data Products group’s diverse project portfolio.
 Seth has recently expanded this role to Platform Architect, responsible for designing underlying technologies and serving as the platform architect and lead developer on the NASA-funded Real World, Real Science project.

-A Maine coast native, Seth now prefers to be found on the side of a mountain (year round) or in a body of water (during the warm moments only).
-Seth is an pioneer class member of the Maine School of Science and Mathematics in Limestone, after which he attended Clarkson University, studying Management Information Systems and building solar cars.
+A Maine native, Seth now prefers to be found on the side of a mountain (year round) or in a body of water (preferably during the warm moments only).
+Seth is a pioneer class member of the Maine School of Science and Mathematics in Limestone, after which he attended Clarkson University, studying Management Information Systems and building solar cars.